temeddix/real-estate-analysis/README.md

 # Commands

-Make sure [`Miniconda`](https://docs.conda.io/en/latest/miniconda.html) is installed on your system.
+Make sure Python is installed on your system.
 These commands are expected to be executed in the project directory.

 Install dependencies